PizzaWaffles/scheduleManager/README.md

 # scheduleManager
-Uses 'gcalcli' to check Google Calendar cronTab is currently setup to run at 6AM everyday This script searches 'destCalendar' using the search term, every event found is added to 'sourceCalendar'.
+Uses 'gcalcli' to check Google Calendar cronTab is currently setup to run at 6AM everyday This script searches 'sourceCalendar' using the search term, every event found is added to 'destCalendar'.

 ## Download